algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

   - Full-color double-sided printing.
   - Front: Puzzle or object-related visuals and textual clues.
   - Back: Hints or story elements linked to the front-side puzzle.
+  - Back and front will include the card's **unique alphanumeric code**.

 #### 2.4.2.2.
 Functional Design
 - Cards will reference other cards by number, enabling exploration (e.g., "Find card 12").